 Sarah Thorborn, MBACP

-Thank you for taking the time to read my profile.
-I hope the information provided gives you a sense of who I am as a therapist, how I work and helps you to make your decision.
+Thank you for taking the time to read my profile, I hope the information provided helps you to make your decision.

 When counselling can help

 From time to time, life can feel tough and challenging.
 This could be due to a specific life event such as, bereavement, divorce or redundancy.
 Or it might be a general sense that things are hopeless, leaving you feeling depressed or anxious.
 Sometimes these feelings can be connected to experiences in your past.
 When struggling through these times, your feelings can be overwhelming and it can be difficult to see a way forward.

-This is when seeking help from a counsellor can be hugely beneficial.
+This is when seeking help from a counsellor could be beneficial.
 The counselling relationship is unique, because it offers an unbiased and confidential environment which enables you to explore the things which are causing you pain.

 My approach to counselling

-My aim is to offer you a time and space where you can feel safe, truly listened to and understood.
+My aim is to offer you a time and space where you can feel safe, listened to and understood.
 By doing this, I hope that you will feel able to be open about the inner thoughts and feelings that are giving you difficulty or causing you distress.

-As we explore these thoughts and feelings, the triggers for the feelings, and perhaps any patterns that you may have noticed in your life, you will gradually gain a better understanding of your life, yourself and your situation.
+As we explore these thoughts and feelings, the triggers and perhaps any patterns that you may have noticed, you will gradually gain a better understanding of your situation.
 With this understanding, you will become aware of certain choices or options that may be open to you.

-We will work at a pace that feels right for you and in this way I believe that you can find the right answer for you, through our work together.
+We will work at a pace that feels right for you.
 At all times I respect your right to remain in control of the information you choose to share and the choices you make in your life.